-Red Hat Inc. (RHT), the largest seller of the open-source Linux operating system, fell the most in six months after reporting first-quarter billings that missed some analysts’ estimates.
+Red Hat Inc. (RHT:US), the largest seller of the open-source Linux operating system, fell the most in six months after reporting first-quarter billings that missed some analysts’ estimates.

 The shares of Raleigh, North Carolina-based Red Hat declined 6.2 percent to $53 at the close in New York, the steepest drop since Dec.
 20. The company also gave a second- quarter revenue forecast that trailed the average of estimates compiled by Bloomberg.

 Billings, a predictor of revenue, were $310 million in the quarter ended May 31, falling short of the $319 million average analyst estimate, said Abhey Lamba, an analyst at Mizuho Securities USA Inc. Billings increased 16 percent from a year earlier, while analysts predicted 20 percent growth on average, according to Morgan Stanley.

 “My feeling is it’s related to currency and a weakening macro-economy,” said Lamba, who recommends buying the shares.

 First-quarter billings also increased at a slower rate compared with the previous quarter, which posted a 31 percent increase.

 Investor concerns about billings overshadowed first-quarter earnings.
 Red Hat posted profit of 30 cents a share, excluding some items, exceeding the 27-cent average estimate compiled (RHT:US) by Bloomberg.
 Revenue increased 19 percent to $314.7 million, the company said in a statement yesterday.
 Analysts anticipated $310.8 million.